Sober Living Homes

 Any permitted group home facilities found not to meet the required 1,000 foot separation distance requirement from other group home facilities and state licensed residential care facilities shall be deemed “legal nonconforming.”
 This designation means that the facility will be allowed to continue operating given compliance with all other permit regulations.
 However, upon discontinuance of facility operation for a period of one year, any future request to operate a group home facility at the property will be regulated as a new facility, subject to the separation requirement.

-The Group Home Permit Application will be made available on July 5, 2018.
+The Group Home Permit Application is available here.

 What Can the City Enforce?